jmcgover/homelib-tools/README.md

-# homelib-tools
+# homelib
-A set of tools to manage a home media library.
+Tools for cataloguing a home media library.